 Why is everyone talking about natural dishwashing sponges?

-You may have noticed that more and more people are replacing plastic, lemon-yellow dish sponges with natural alternatives.
-And not (only) because they are "greener."
+You may have noticed that more and more people are replacing their plastic, lemon-yellow dish sponges with natural alternatives.
+And not (just) because they're "greener."

-The reason is simple: it works better, lasts longer, and doesn't produce microplastic waste.
-What's more, it's even good for your health.
-In 2017, a study showed that an average kitchen sponge can contain up to 54 billion bacteria (FEMS Microbiology Ecology, 2017).
-And yes — that's more than a toilet seat.
-But that's just the tip of the iceberg.
+The reason is simple: it works better, lasts longer, and doesn’t create microplastics.
+It’s even good for your health.
+A 2017 study found that the average kitchen sponge can harbor up to 54 billion bacteria (FEMS Microbiology Ecology, 2017).
+And yes — that’s more than a toilet seat.
+But that’s just the tip of the iceberg.

-Every time you use a plastic sponge, it releases microplastics into the water, which end up in the sewer system, in living waters, in the food chain — and ultimately in your body.
-According to a recent EU study, plastic sponges are significant sources of microplastics in households (EU Microplastics Report, 2023).
+Every time you use a plastic sponge , it releases microplastics into the water , which end up in your sewers, waterways, the food chain — and ultimately your body.
+According to a recent EU study, plastic sponges are a significant source of microplastics in households (EU Microplastics Report, 2023).

-And now comes the part that is less often discussed:
+And now comes the part that is less talked about:

-If you have a weakened immune system—for example, if you are undergoing or have undergone chemotherapy for cancer —it is even more important to reduce your exposure to toxins and microplastics at home.
-This is not scaremongering—it is simple prevention and common sense.
+If you have a weakened immune system — such as someone with cancer during or after chemotherapy — it’s even more important to reduce your exposure to toxins and microplastics in your home.
+This isn’t fear mongering — it’s simple prevention and common sense.

-The classic "sponge + green scouring pad" combination has been with us for decades—but that doesn't mean it's any good.
+The classic “sponge + green scrub” setup has been with us for decades — but that doesn't make it any better.

 1. Microplastics on your plate, in your food, and ultimately in your body

-The plastic sponge material breaks down into tiny particles during use.
+The plastic sponge material breaks down into small particles during use.

 -